Notiomastodon: Phylogeny

 Notiomastodon is a genus of proboscidean in the family Gomphotheriidae.
 The proboscideans are a relatively successful mammalian order with a long history, which began at the end of the Paleocene.
 Originally from Africa, they reached a great diversity and expansion in both the Old and the New World in the course of their evolutionary history.
 Different phases of evolutionary radiation can be distinguished.
 The gomphotheres belong to the second phase, which began in the lower Miocene.
-The main characteristic of true gomphotheres is the formation is the formation of three transverse ridges on first and second molars (trilophodont gomphotheres; later forms with four tusks are sometimes known as tetralophodont gomphotheres, but are no longer included in the family).
+The main characteristic of true gomphotheres is the formation of three transverse ridges on first and second molars (trilophodont gomphotheres; later forms with four tusks are sometimes known as tetralophodont gomphotheres, but are no longer included in the family).
 As in extant elephants, gomphotheres had a horizontal tooth replacement pattern which includes them in the modern group Elephantimorpha, compared to their ancestors which lacked this trait.
 In contrast to vertical tooth replacement which is used for most mammals, in which all permanent teeth are available at the same time, in horizontal replacement the individual molariform teeth erupt one after another in a row.
 This originated from jaw shortening in the course of proboscidean evolution and is first detectable in Eritreum in the late Oligocene, about 28 million years ago.
 Still, unlike modern elephants, gomphotheres possess a number of primitive and advanced traits.
 These include, for example, a generally flatter skull, the formation of upper and lower fenders as well as molariform teeth with fewer ridges and a mamelonated masticatory surface pattern.
 For this reason, gomphotheres are often placed in their own superfamily, the Gomphotherioidea, which is sister to the modern Elephantoidea.
 However, they are sometimes considered to be members of the Elephantoidea.
 In general, the gomphotheres are one of the most successful groups among the proboscideans, which underwent numerous changes in their long existence.
 These include a substantial increase in their overall size, their tusks and their molar teeth, as well as an increase in their complexity.